 If you're looking for an affordable Bluetooth speaker, it may seem like you need to make sacrifices in quality.
 However, you can find some options for under $50 that still deliver a good sound performance.
 Although most tend to be smaller and simple in design, many offer at least a few extra features.
 Whether you want something with a portable design, voice assistant capabilities, or sound customization features, you can likely find a Bluetooth speaker within your budget that suits your needs.

-We've tested over 30 speakers, and below are our recommendations for the best Bluetooth speakers under $50.
-If you want to see more options, check out our recommendations for the best Bluetooth speakers for bass, the best cheap speakers, and the best Bluetooth speakers.
+We've tested over 95 speakers, and below are our recommendations for the best Bluetooth speakers for under $50.
+If you want to see more options, check out our picks for the best cheap speakers, the best Bluetooth speakers, and the best portable Bluetooth speakers.

 If you'd like to do the work of choosing yourself, here's the list of all our Bluetooth speaker reviews under $50.
 Be careful not to get too caught up in the details.
 While no speaker is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.